 Training is available to all customers on a separate app, dashboard.aptible.com.
-We are in the process of making training available in the Comply app itself in Q2 2020.
-Until then, we would recommend focusing on adding your assets (people, roles, SaaS systems, etc) and reviewing the controls and ticket templates so that when training is available in the Comply app, you have your workforce in the system to assign training to.
+As part of Comply GRC on-boarding we recommend focusing on adding your assets (people, roles, SaaS systems, etc) and reviewing the controls and procedures and then separately adding your employees to dashboard.aptible.com if you wish for them to use our annual training.

 Data classification is a technique to simplify security for your organization by reserving the most stringent controls for the most sensitive data and systems.
 For example, AWS might host your core data and workloads, and have all kinds of sensitive customer data and PII.
 You might classify it as Sensitive/Regulated and implement a corresponding access control review policy that says Sensitive/Regulated systems will be checked monthly.
 For more information check out our asset management guide.

 The Vendor asset type in Comply represents the legal entity and is associated with data like contracts (BAAs, SLAs, DPAs, etc.) and workflows like annual vendor reviews.
 For example if you use AWS, Amazon is the vendor.

 The SaaS System asset type in Comply represents the distinct service (EC2, S3, etc.) or instance of a service (main Slack account, support Slack account, etc.).
 SaaS Systems are associated with workflows like access control reviews and 2FA enrollment checks.

 Do I need to create additional roles for my company based on the roles listed in the 'ISMS Roles and Responsibilities' Domain?